hitchtest/hitch/docs/faq/why_should_hitch_run_my_database.rst

 :doc:`/glossary/isolation`
 --------------------------

-If Hitch runs your database, the files it creates are kept completely isolated from other tests and other databases installed on your system.
+If Hitch runs your database, the data files are kept isolated from other tests and other databases installed on your system.
 This protects your tests from modifications to the system DB environment and vice versa.

 Version fixing